 In the classroom

 We expect children to be engaged in the process of learning and respectful to others.
 From the very beginning, children observe and reflect the Montessori philosophy of grace, courtesy, respect and openness to others.
-As the children move through Lower and Upper Elementary, they are encouraged to think about their role within their community and their environment, developing critical thinking and problem-solving skills that benefit the larger world outside the classroom, and that reflect compassion, empathy, and a commitment to peace and justice.
+As the children move through the Lower and Upper Schools, they are encouraged to think about their role within their community and their environment, developing critical thinking and problem-solving skills that benefit the larger world outside the classroom, and that reflect compassion, empathy, and a commitment to peace and justice.
 We use a conflict resolution curriculum, Talk It Out, to help children learn to express their feeling with peers and work toward mutually satisfactory outcomes.In the school community

 International diversity is an important feature of our school’s community.
 Drawing students from many countries and cultures, Metropolitan Montessori School encourages families to share their histories and traditions.
 For example, teachers and parents have given presentations on Diwali, Lunar New Year, the Japanese tea ceremony, the Chinese Cultural Revolution, and the wedding customs of Ghana.
 School celebrations feature the customs of many cultures, and parent social events often have an international theme.
 The school works to promote understanding around race, giving families opportunities to share their stories, holding workshops to encourage awareness and sensitivity, and recruiting faculty and families to the school that represent a breadth of experience.
 To extend our culture of respect and tolerance beyond the classroom, and to help parents support the school’s values, we host parent discussions with the school’s consulting psychologist and the school psychologist on a range of parenting topics.